Fans react as Glastonbury unveils huge 2020 line-up

-Fans are reacting after Glastonbury announced the first wave of its 2020 line-up tonight (March 12).
+Fans are reacting after Glastonbury announced the first wave of its 2020 lineup tonight (March 12).

 Kendrick Lamar has been announced as the final headliner for the June festival, joining Taylor Swift and Paul McCartney on the Pyramid Stage, and he’ll be joined by Dua Lipa, Thom Yorke, FKA twigs, Haim and many, many more at Worthy Farm.

-Announcing the line-up on Twitter, Emily Eavis referenced worries over the ongoing coronavirus outbreak, stating that the festival is, as of now, still going ahead.
+Announcing the lineup on social media, Emily Eavis referenced worries over the ongoing coronavirus outbreak, stating that the festival is, as of now, still going ahead.

 “So, after much consideration given the current circumstances, and with the best of intentions, here is the first list of musical acts for Glastonbury 2020,” she wrote.